 Staff members and clients have consistently told us that traveling right now is different, obviously, but deeply enjoyable — in some cases, even better than before the pandemic.
-Even popular destinations are still largely empty and local people are thrilled to have visitors.
+Even popular destinations still have fewer crowds and local people are thrilled to have visitors.

-To get a better idea of what travel is like right now, you can read our blog article, which details some of our staff’s recent trips.
+To get a better idea of what travel is like right now, you can read our blog article, which details some of our staff and clients’ recent trips.
 That said, experiences vary based on where you’re going, so we suggest talking to a specialist to learn more about conditions in a specific country.

 What can I expect at airports?

 The safety measures in place at airports will vary between countries.
-In the US, you’ll be required to wear a face mask and will likely have your temperature checked on arrival.
-Sanitization stations will be available throughout the airport, and many airlines will ask you to check in for your flight online or via their app.
+In Canada, sanitization stations will be available throughout the airport, and many airlines will recommend you check in for your flight online or via their app.